Karn/bonfire/README.md

 // The type helps you figure out how to handle the job and parse its payload. job.setType('TYPE_SIMPLE_JOB')

-// Last but not least, the time at which the job will be executed.
-In this case, it will be executed 60 seconds from the current time. job.setScheduledDateTime(new Date(Date.now() + 60000))
+// Last but not least, set the time at which the job will be executed.
+In this
+// case, it will be executed 60 seconds from the current time. job.setScheduledDateTime(new Date(Date.now() + 60000))

 // Finally we schedule our job and wait for the magic to happen.